-AUSTIN - Mother's Day is just a few days away, which means it's time to pamper Mom.
+Mother's Day is just a few days away, so I hope you're prepared to pamper Mom.

-A spokesperson for the Better Business Bureau said some are posing as locally based brands when they're not.
+A spokesperson for the Better Business Bureau says when it comes to choosing which florist to buy from, be careful because some are posing as locally based brands when they're not.

 In about the last year, the BBB has received 3,400 complaints.
 Twenty of them were filed in the Central Texas area.

 KVUE spoke to a woman who made one of those complaints after ordering flowers from an online shop that appeared to be Austin-based.

 "We Googled them and this service came up," Sherry Garcia said.
 "It said that they could deliver in our zip code that day."

 Garcia said the company "Bouquets For You" had a 512 area-code that she called to place her order.